Spike8086/UNSWow/README.md

 [Download UNSWow v1.0.7 for macOS (zip)](https://github.com/Spike8086/UNSWow/releases/download/v1.0.7-mac/UNSW.v1.0.7.app.zip)
 The application need roughly half mintue to open, pls be patient, and do not click it too frequently!

-When you first open the application, it has 4 samples for ensure could have brief overview for user, if user wanna get rid of sample data that for illustrations, they could simply (Get into the Menu->Click Search Record option->Click "Remove Last Row", do it in four times.)
+When you first open the application, it has several samples for ensure could have brief overview for user, if user wanna get rid of sample data that for illustrations, they could simply (Get into the Menu->Click Search Record option->Click "Remove Last Row", do it in mutiple times for delete them,and then you could start your own journey.)

 ## Feedback & Issues
 This software is provided **100% free** and is intended for **non-commercial personal use only.** Any commercial exploitation is strictly prohibited,or at least encourage to do so.(I am not completely not open to that,you could see this point on license type)